-Use the lower rate in the rate range if small annual or biennial weeds are the major problem.
-Use the higher rate if perennial weeds or biennial weeds are present that are considered to be hard-to-kill as determined by local experience.
+[†] Use the lower rate in the rate range if small annual or biennial weeds are the major problem.
+Use the higher rate if perennial weeds or annual or biennial weeds are present which are considered to be hard-to-kill as determined by local experience.
 Higher rates increase the risk of crop injury and should be used only where weed control justifies such risk.
-Do not apply LO-VOL 6 at the crop seedling stage of growth.
+Do not apply BASE CAMP LV 6 at the crop seedling stage of growth.
 Consult state agricultural experiment station or extension service weed specialists for recommendations or suggestions to fit local conditions.